 The Covina-Valley Unified School District is excited to launch a take-home student device initiative.
 Under this initiative, students will be loaned either a Chromebook (high school) or Lenovo laptop computer (grades 4-8) for use on school-related projects and assignments.
 Technology use is an important part of education.
 We look forward to using these devices to deliver core content and curriculum.
 In addition, these devices are an integral part of teaching digital citizenship in a 21st Century learning environment.

 Electronic Device Agreement- English Spanish Voluntary Donation for Maintenance and Repair

 Covina-Valley Unified School District launches Computer Science Magnet Schools

 Covina-Valley Unified School District has partnered with Code To The Future to open Computer Science Magnet Schools.
 At these Magnet Schools, all students will have an opportunity to develop coding skills as part of the daily curriculum.

 California Voting Rights Act [CVRA]: Transition to by-Trustee Area Voting

 Covina-Valley Unified School District is in the process of moving to Trustee Areas and wants your input.
-Click here for more information.This transition does not in any way impact the boundary area designating which schools students attend.
+Transition to by-Trustee Area Voting Information.This transition does not in any way impact the boundary area designating which schools students attend.

 Research shows increased college admissions from this practice.